 A holiday to me means new experiences — whether they are local or global.
 Every month I lived in Canada I chronicled my working holiday in Expat Updates.
 Now I am back in Australia, I have created Hayley Lately.
 At the end of each month I talk about my life lately, my blog posts, what I’ve been reading (both online and for my reading challenge) and my writing.
 I hope you enjoy learning about my new home and Melbourne moments.

 Well, that’s a wrap on 2015.
-For me, it represented another move to another city (can’t hold me down), finding two casual jobs I actually enjoy, and getting my writing out in the world.
+For me, it represented another move to another city (can’t hold me down), finding two casual jobs I actually enjoy and getting my out in the world.
 There were a few flights within Australia, but my passport remained in hiding for 2015.
-But don’t worry, it is reappearing in just two months — more on that below.
+But don’t worry, it’s reappearing in just two months — more on that below.

 December was about work, festive parties and coming home for Christmas.
 I braved the crowds in Melbourne’s CBD to complete my Christmas shopping and enjoyed celebrating the festive season with my housemates, thanks to an apartment building Christmas party (my first!
 Does anyone else’s building do this?)

 I was fortunate to get two weeks holiday over the festive season, so I headed home to Magnetic Island.
 It was lovely to spend Christmas with my granddad, and Uncle Geoff and Aunt Jo before they move to Houston next year (I’m not jealous or anything…).
 Then I flew to Sydney for an epic New Year’s Eve I am not likely to forget.